ogorton/ogorton.github.io/index.md

 ## Interests

-I work on the theoretical and computational methods of nuclear physics.
-My work supports the needs of nuclear astrophysics and nuclear technology, two fields which probe the limits of our understanding of matter in neutron-rich environments.
+I develop theory and codes to improve our understanding of nuclear physics as it relates to astrophysics and nuclear technologies, two fields which test our understanding of matter in neutron-rich environments.

-*Nuclear structure and reactions*: beta-delayed neutron emission, integration of nuclear shell-model and Hauser-Feshbach reaction theory.

-*Applications* in related fields: the search for dark matter, nuclear data and evaluations, uncertainty quantification, machine learning, high-performance computing.
+*Fundamental nuclear physics*: advancing the nuclear structure and reaction theory which gov- erns the interaction of neutrons and radiation with matter.

+*Nuclear data*: strengthening nuclear data libraries with physics models and robust uncertainty quantification to empower inference from multi-physics simulations.

+*High energy-density (HED) science*: learning to run HYDRA simulations of NIF implosions to investigate utility of future HED facilities for national security.

 ## Education